M-Parvati/ROAD_ACCIDENT_ANALYSIS_/README.md

 • Some areas may have fewer accidents, but their severity is disproportionately high.

-• The 8.5% increase in accidents and 10.2% rise in casualties between 2021 and 2022 reflect worsening road safety trends, signaling the need for comprehensive safety reforms and initiatives.

 • Accidents involving heavy vehicles are more likely to occur during nighttime hours, possibly due to fatigue and visibility issues.